-GoodLife Fitness & Senior Home Care Agency offers in-home fitness training.
+GoodLife Senior Home Care Agency joins with GoodLife Fitness Studio to offer private personal training sessions or small group exercise classes for Seniors at 55 Royal Palm Pointe, next to our Office located at 53 Royal Palm Pointe.
 Our Exercise Specialists will work together with your Doctor and/or physical therapist to offer approved health programs that will improve quality of life, including, balance training/ fall prevention, post-rehabilitation exercises, strength training and stretching.
 Maintaining or developing a certain fitness/wellness level can increase seniors feelings of independence, self-worth, well-being and improve quality of life.
 It is recommended that you receive a checkup with your doctor before starting any exercise program.
-Contact us now to schedule your Free in-home consultation.
+Contact us now to schedule your Free consultation.

 Exercise and Older Adults

 The most important time to exercise in our lives is when we get older.
 Gerontologists tell us that once we reach the age of 50 the need for fitness is even more crucial due to the many physiological changes that occur with age.
 Leading an active lifestyle with regular exercise improves quality of life as we age.

 The benefits of all exercise, even vigorous exercise, apply to senior citizens.
 The recommendation is to always have a doctor’s consultation before beginning a new program.

 Research has shown that muscle strengthening exercises are both safe and effective for women and men of all ages, including those who are not in perfect health.
 Strength training, particularly in conjunction with regular aerobic exercise, can also have a profound impact on a person’s mental and emotional health.